stephaneey/azure-and-k8s-architecture/azuretips.md

 - Did you know that you have to craft your own policies for disaster recovery purposes?

 # Networking
 - Port 25 is blocked in Azure.
 There is no way to expose SMTP over port 25 in DNAT rules!
+If you have legacy SMTP servers, you can expose port 587 and translate it to 25.
 - To make sure private endpoints are sensitive to Network Security Group rules and/or broader IP ranges than /32, make sure to adjust this subnet level property **PrivateEndpointNetworkPolicies**.
 - Using a virtual machine's NIC's **effective routes** is a good way to troubleshoot routing issues.
 - Do no mix private link with access to internal perimeter.
 Private link only deals with **inbound** not **outbound**.